15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 ABEL Finance

-The recurring best experience is when I open the Sheets and go through the leads and see her responding with messages that are on par with or better than I would respond, in my tone of voice.
+The recurring best experience is when I open the Sheets, go through the leads, and see her responding with messages that are on par with or better than I would respond in my tone of voice.

-She takes so much time of my hands, with very limited management time needed!
+She takes so much time off my hands, with minimal management time needed!

-I spent a lot of time on the recruitment process, including paid test projects and multiple interviews, focused on skills and especially personality & mindset.
+I spent a lot of time on the recruitment process, including paid test projects and multiple interviews, focusing on skills and especially personality and mindset.

-Once she was on board, I invested quite some time to train her on what we do and how we communicate.
+Once she was on board, I invested quite some time training her on what we do and how we communicate.

 Vin D’Eletto